-This was a careful and deliberate decision, taken to meet the needs of our students.
+This was a careful and deliberate decision, taken to meet the needs of our pupils.
 It involved:

-Careful reflection on the success, and sometimes the barriers to success, experienced at our school.
+Careful reflection on the success, and sometimes the barriers to success, experienced at our academy.

 Research of alternative curriculum models used in other schools.